 Please arrive 10 minutes before your scheduled ticket entry time.
 For example, if your ticket time is 10am please arrive at the Museum no later than 9.50am.

 The Hatchery is open to the general public after 2.30pm.

-Complete the QTIX School Group Booking Request Form.
+To book, complete the QTIX School Group Booking Request form

 If you have any questions, please phone a QTIX Groups Bookings Officer on (07) 3840 7466.